dimss1979/asft/README.md

 * No previous messages can be decrypted
 * Future messages can only be decrypted as long as an attacker can track all future messsages.
 Which is unlikely with unreliable radio channels.

+If keystore file is stolen by an active attacker:

+* The attacker can perform an active attack immediately
+* However, if an attacker has lost one or more messages before the attack, the current key is no longer known to them

 Only symmetric encryption is used.
 Should have some quantum computer attack resistance.